-How Much Does a Lawnmower Cost (2023 Update)
+How Much Does a Lawnmower Cost?
+Types, Price & FAQs

 Summer is great.
 The sun comes out, the kids are out of school, and the cold stays away for a few months.
 Also, the grass starts growing.
 In some places, the grass grows uncomfortably fast during the summer.
 It only takes a few weeks of warm weather to realize that you need a new lawn mower to keep up with your healthy grass.
-The problem is that lawn mowers are expensive.
+The problem is that lawnmowers are expensive.
 Or are they?
-How much does a lawn mower cost in 2022?
+How much does a lawn mower cost?

-The cost of a new lawn mower in 2022 is dependent on a large number of factors.
-There are a variety of different types, styles, sizes, and power sources for lawn mowers.
+The cost of a new lawn mower is dependent on a large number of factors.
+There are a variety of different types, styles, sizes, and power sources for lawnmowers.
 Some mowers are as cheap as $50, while others can cost thousands.
 The price difference between the lawn mower you actually need and the lawn mower you think you need could be hundreds of dollars.
 Making the right choice is important and making the wrong choice could cost you hundreds.